Owethu618/ST10518932_Prog5121_Part1/README.md

 ### LoginTest

 In the LoginTest , I am testing my methods that I used in my Login.java .
 To do so I imported a feature in NetBeans which allows me to test my methods in the Login.java class .
 The features that I imported are , " import.org.junit and import org.junit.Assertions", these allowed me to test my methods using the following which Junit Assertions.
 I made use of the following, "assertEquals, assertTrue and also assertFalse".
 I used this to be able to look at the incorrect details that might be entered by a user and the correct details also.
+---

+## Methods used
+- Boolean: With this method , I used it to  check if the conditions for each registration and login details are met , such as the password , we needed to check if a password entered by a user contains eight characters, must have a Capital letter , must have a number and also a special character.
+I checkrd all of this by using the boolean method and if statements, and also public boolean.
+- Imported a scanner in the MainApp, to prompt a user to enter their registration and login details
+- Imported a org Junit, this is to allow me to test my methods.